cbracken/new-install/freebsd_install.md

    sudo service sshd restart
    ```

+### Configure audio

+We'll want some mechanism for managing audio volume.
+The `alsa-utils`
+package includes `amixer` which does the trick:

+    sudo pkg install alsa-utils

+We may also want to disable the PC speaker and its annoying beep.
+Edit
+`/etc/sysctl.conf` and add the following:

+    # Disable the terminal bell.
+    kern.vt.enable_bell=0

 ### NVIDIA drivers

 For systems with an NVIDIA card, we'll install the drivers, configure them to